nikhil-aniill/DFIR-WinFor/Artifacts/ShimCache.md

 The Shimcache stores any executables showed in the Explorer window(Even a sliver) through a USB on any network location.
 Even if the file is deleted the ShimCache still gets populated

+Shimcache also stores last modified time of executables executed by the CMD

 ###### Location
 It's located in the HKLM\\SYSTEM\\CurrentControlSet\\Control\\Session Manager\\AppCombatCache